devprolab/clients/README.md

     Docker installed

-    Python 3.x
+    up and running database mariadb container

     Database with a clients table

 ## Recommandation
 optimaziation reason use the image python:3.9-slim